blex99/I-Want-To-Jump-Higher/README.md

 Q: Where is the code and how do I play this?
 See 1.p8 and 2.p8 for code.
 To run locally without pico-8 installed, you can unzip the iwtjh_html.zip file, and drag the .html file to your browser (tested with Chrome).
 I only exported the game into html; I did not write any html.

-Q: How can I modify this?
+Q: How can I load this on pico-8?
 You'll need pico-8 installed.
 Go to the i-want-to-jump-higher directory, and type 'load iwtjh'.
 To modify the code, as I said it's in 1.p8 and 2.p8.